andriniaina/andriniaina.github.io/_posts/2014-06-12-data-copy-disable-fk.markdown

 and select the tables to be exported.

 In the mapping properties, make sure to select only the [option 'enable identity insert'](http://bergdaniel.se/wp-content/upload/legacy/enable%20identity%20insert.png).
-**DO NOT** select 'Delete rows in existing destination tables' because it will send a `TRUNCATE` command, which is not allowed.
+**DO NOT** select 'Delete rows in existing destination tables' because it will send a `TRUNCATE` command, which is not allowed by the foreign keys.

 ```sql